Kaysersberg in Alsace: Where Wine, Art, and Whiskey Meet

 Kaysersberg, potteries and whisky

-But Kaysersberg is not solely about food and wine; it is also a hub for craftsmanship.
-The town's potteries create exquisite ceramics, breathing new life into traditional patterns and colors.
-Every September, the potteries host their own market, where the entire town comes together to celebrate this cherished tradition.
+But Kaysersberg is not just about food and wine, it is also a centre for crafts.
+The town's potteries produce beautiful ceramics, where traditional patterns and colours are given new life.
+In September, the potteries even have their own market, when the whole town celebrates this proud tradition.

 Small cobblestone street with tourists in Alsace

 Kaysersberg is located in Alsace in northeastern France, 13 kilometers west of Colmar.
-The nearest large cities with airports are Stuttgart (22 kilometers) or Zurich (16 kilometers).
+The nearest large cities with airports are Stuttgart or Zurich.

 Don't forget to book a table at one of the Michelin-recommended restaurants well in advance!